visualtechnet/react_myreads/README.md

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

+## DEPENDENCIES
+- [Lodash](https://lodash.com/) - used Debounce for Searching
+- [JSDoc](https://github.com/jsdoc3/jsdoc) - used for generating documentation
+  -- To generate documentation, run the command
+  	npm run documentation

 ## Backend Server